 GLENDALE NIGHT OUT

 Check your local newspaper and Glendale newsletter for information regarding this yearly October event.
 For further information, see Annual Events.

-The Police Department offers a wide variety of clinics such as home safety, drug and alcohol awareness, school safety, etc. For further information on these and other clinics available, contact Crime Prevention Specialist, Bob Catlett.
+The Police Department offers a wide variety of clinics such as home safety, drug and alcohol awareness, school safety, etc. For further information on these and other clinics available, contact Assistant Chief of Police, Bob Catlett.